Gauge-independent Gravitational Waves from Cogenesis in a $B-L$ Conserving Universe: Introduction

 In this work, we present an analysis of cogenesis, i.e., the simultaneous generation of baryon asymmetry and dark matter, within a $U(1)_x$ extension of the Standard Model where $B-L$ symmetry is conserved~\cite{Feng:2013zda}.
 In this framework, both the observed matter-antimatter asymmetry and the dark matter abundance arise from out-of-equilibrium decays of heavy Majorana fermions that generate equal and opposite $B-L$ asymmetries in the visible and hidden sectors.
 Cogenesis mechanisms naturally yields asymmetric dark matter with a mass of order the proton mass, thereby explaining the observed similarity between the cosmic abundances of baryons and dark matter, $\Omega_{\rm DM}/\Omega_B \simeq 5.5$~\cite{Kaplan:2009ag,Cohen:2010kn,Graesser:2011wi,Ibe:2011hq,Feng:2012jn,Feng:2013wn,Feng:2016juw}.
 In the above framework we further investigate production of gravitational waves from first-order phase transitions, which applies broadly to dark matter models featuring asymmetric dark matter with masses around $\mathcal{O}(\mathrm{GeV})$.
 The analysis utilizes gauge invariant computation of nucleation and gravitational wave production~\cite{Metaxas:1995ab,Garny:2012cg, Arunasalam:2021zrs,Lofgren:2021ogg, Hirvonen:2021zej,Kierkla:2023von}, particularly in the low-temperature regime ($T/m \lesssim 1$).
 In the analyses we use the Metaxas-Weinberg approach, and obtain robust predictions for bubble nucleation dynamics and the resulting gravitational wave power spectrum.
 Our parameter space analysis indicates regions where the model can account for both the observed matter-antimatter asymmetry and the gravitational wave signals that may be within reach of the current and future experiments.
 We observe that parameter choices of particular phenomenological interest often involve supercooled or near-supercooled phase transitions with $T_p/m_{A_x} \ll 1$, where $T_p$ is the percolation temperature.

 The paper is organized as follows: Section~\ref{Sec:Cogen} presents the $U(1)_x$ extended model and demonstrates the cogenesis mechanism, including asymmetry generation, neutrino mass generation, and dark matter dynamics.
 Section~\ref{Sec:CW} develops the gauge-invariant analysis of first-order phase transitions and presents parameter space scans showing regions of observability.
 Section~\ref{Sec:Con} concludes with a summary of our findings and their implications for future gravitational wave observations.
 In Appendix~\ref{App:GenAsy}, we derive the full Boltzmann equations for the decays of heavy Majorana fermions, including washout effects.
-In Appendix~\ref{App:NuPara}, we present a benchmark model demonstrating that an extended neutrino sector can naturally account for the observed neutrino masses and mixings.
-Appendix~\ref{App:GIEA} provides additional discussion of the gauge-invariant effective action for first-order phase transitions.
+In Appendix~\ref{App:NuPara}, we present a benchmark model demonstrating that an extended neutrino sector can naturally account for the observed neutrino masses and mixings. \bl{ Appendix~\ref{App:KM} discusses the kinetic mixing between the $U(1)_x$ dark photon and the Standard Model hypercharge gauge boson, including experimental constraints on the kinetic mixing parameter.} Appendix~\ref{App:GIEA} provides additional discussion of the gauge-invariant effective action for first-order phase transitions.
 Appendix~\ref{App:Details} presents further details on phase transition physics, hydrodynamics, and gravitational wave production.